AaronV77/Monday/README.md

 ## Warnings

-Since these are shell scripts please make sure to always check any shell scripts that you are going to run on your system!
+Since these are bash scripts, please make sure to always check any scripts that you are going to run on your system!
 Also every machine is setup differently and I would hate for these scripts to overwrite any precious keys or any other information.
+So please, make sure to understand how these scripts are working and what they are doing.
+There is enough documentation in the files to make the learning transition faster.
 Lastly, I have not fully tested the setup.sh script to make sure that it works as expected, and so use this file with hesitation.

 ## Prerequisites

-The only prerequisites is that you need to use the Bash bourne shell in order to be able to call the scripts from any where.
+The only prerequisites is that you need to use the Bash shell on your system in order to be able to call the scripts from any where.
 I have not supported the other shells yet and have only gotten this package to work with Bash.
-Lastly, your clients and server have to be some type of Linux Distro.
+Lastly, your clients and server have to be some type of Linux Distro and they do not have to be of the same distro.

 ## Installing

 Just run the setup.sh script in the directory.
 I have not tested this script fully, so please just follow the commands by hand.
-Once done you can then use the commands push and pull with an argument.
+Once that last step is done you can then use the commands push and pull with an argument.

 ## Testing